Welcome to The Graduate College

 - Course number and grade being appealed or other cause for probation or dismissal, i.e., failure of preliminary or comprehensive examination, or thesis or dissertation

 - Action being requested

 - An outline of the efforts and actions already taken to obtain consideration of the request

-The student will send copies of this communication to the program director and the Dean’s office.
+The student will send copies of this communication to the Academic Standards Committee.
 In addition, if a course grade is being appealed, the student will send a copy to the course director.
 If the evaluation of a thesis or dissertation is being appealed, the student will send a copy to the chairperson of the thesis or dissertation committee.
-The advisory panel will be the Graduate College Council.
-Its chairperson will be appointed by the Dean from among the members.
-The program director of the student’s program and any other member who is evaluating the student’s academic status will not vote.
+The advisory panel will be the Academic Standards Committee.

-Step 2: Within two weeks after notification to the Dean, the Chairperson of the Advisory Panel will arrange a meeting of the Advisory Panel.
-It will submit a written recommendation to the Dean.
+Step 2: Within two weeks after notification to the Academic Standards Committee, the committee will meet to review the appeal, and submit a written recommendation to the Associate Dean.

 Rush University Academic Policies

 The Academic Resources and Policies section of this catalog contains additional Rush University academic policies.